 Benefits for you

 Remember that oxytocin mentioned above?
 One of the other rather interesting ways that breastfeeding helps you immediately after birth is that when Baby nurses as a newborn, it triggers uterine contractions.
-Some people don’t feel them, and others might experience discomfort, but these cramps, also called afterpains, help squeeze and shrink your uterus back down to it’s pre-pregnancy size more quickly and may decrease postpartum bleeding.
+Some people don’t feel them, and others might experience discomfort, but these cramps help squeeze and shrink your uterus back down to its pre-pregnancy size more quickly and may decrease postpartum bleeding.

-Breastfeeding can delay the return of your period too, which helps your body hold onto more iron.
-It can also act a contraceptive and help with birth spacing.
-(Breastfeeding can serve as a means of birth control during the first six months postpartum, but only if you’re breastfeeding exclusively at least once every six hours and your period hasn’t returned.)
+Breastfeeding can also delay your period’s return, which helps your body hold onto more iron.
+It can also act as a contraceptive method and help with birth spacing.
+(Exclusive breastfeeding can only serve as a reliable means of birth control during the first six months postpartum, and only if you meet very specific criteria listed here.)

-Because you burn so many calories breastfeeding, you may also lose weight faster.
-Breastfeeding requires about an extra 500 calories a day, which is more extra calories than pregnancy requires!
+You may also lose weight faster because you burn so many calories while breastfeeding.
+Breastfeeding requires about an extra 500 calories daily, which is more calories than pregnancy requires!

-Breastfeeding even protects you from disease and illness later in life.
+Breastfeeding may protect you from disease and illness later in life.
 Moms who breastfeed have lower risks of high blood pressure, certain types of breast cancer, ovarian cancer, and type 2 diabetes.
 Breastfeeding can also help keep your bones strong, protecting against fractures later in life.

 A few more notable benefits?
-Breastfeeding is portable (since it’s always wherever you are!), is doesn’t require supplies, it’s always the right temperature, and it’s always there when your baby needs it.
+Breastfeeding is portable (since it’s always wherever you are!).
+And it’s always the right temperature and there when your baby needs it.

 Set yourself up for success

-Breastfeeding is a fantastic way to set your baby up for success at the start of their life and as they grow, and it can benefit you too.
-As incredible as breastfeeding is, it can also be plenty challenging.
-It takes time to get into the rhythm of things with your new baby.
-You might also need to work through challenges, and your experience with breastfeeding can change over time.
+Breastfeeding is a fantastic way to set your baby up for success at the start of their life and as they grow, and it can benefit you, too.
+As incredible as breastfeeding is, it can also be challenging.
+Getting into the rhythm of things with your new baby takes time.
+You might need to work through challenges, and your experience with breastfeeding can change over time.
 So be sure to get the support you need.
 Before you have your baby, breastfeeding classes can be very helpful to get familiar with the basics and learn what you should expect.
 And once your little one is born, certified lactation consultants can be a huge help in assisting you through any challenges you face along the way.
 You deserve the help you need to succeed and reach your breastfeeding goals.

 Read more